artefactual/atom-docs/user-manual/access-content/browse.rst

    users, in **Admin > Settings > Global**.
 For more information, see:
    :ref:`sort-browser-users` and :ref:`sort-browser-anonymous`.

-Users can narrow the results list using the available :term:`facet filters <facet filter>` on the left-hand side of the screen.
+Users can narrow the results list with the available :term:`facet filters <facet filter>` on the left-hand side of the screen.
 For more information on using the facet filters in AtoM, see:
 :ref:`recurring-facet-filters`; especially